barajap1/personalwebsite/content/about.md

     * Worked in Mexico and the US
     * I got lucky and married-up, way up
     * I cannot stand onions
-    * I grew up playing competitive tennis and now a weekend player
+    * I grew up playing competitive tennis and now I am a passionate weekend player
     * Got into Crossfit a couple years ago
     * I care about energy and waste

-Some of the Certifications and courses I have completed
+Some of the Certifications and courses I have completed -
+-

 ## Certifications